MaayanLab/Enrichr-Data-Acquisition-Method-Most-Popular-Genes/README.md

 # Enrichr-Data-Acquisition-Method-Most-Popular-Genes
-## Creates gmt file containing genes with the top 100 occurrences for each data acquisiton method
+## Creates gmt file containing the top 100 occurring genes for each data acquisiton method